codeclimate/codeclimate-rubocop/config/contents/style/trailing_underscore_variable.md

-This cop checks for extra underscores in variable assignment.
+Checks for extra underscores in variable assignment.

 ### Example:
     # bad